ThisIsMani/theme-switcher/README.md

 ## Neovim Integration

-A Neovim plugin is included in `nvim-theme-switcher/` that automatically syncs your editor theme with the system theme.
+This repository also functions as a Neovim plugin that automatically syncs your editor theme with the system theme.

 ### Quick Setup